 On August 24th 2021, the Ministry of Education introduced the Provincial COVID-19 Communicable Disease Guidelines for the K-12 Settings.
 Based on guidance from the BC Centre for Disease Control, K-12 students can participate in full-time, in-class instruction in accordance with current public health guidelines for schools.
-These new guidelines outline a return to school that all schools in British Columbia are expected to implement.
+On February 18th, 2022, the Ministry lifted additional addendums issued in December due to the rise in Omicron variants.

-Key Principals
+Key Principles

 - All schools within the Catholic Independent Schools of the Kamloops Diocese (CISKD) are required to have Communicable Disease Prevention plans in place, which focus on reducing the risk of workplace transmission of COVID-19 and other communicable diseases.

 - Controls for Communicable Disease Prevention continue to be:

-- · Hand Hygiene
+- Hand Hygiene

 - Ventilation

 - Health Checks

 - Increased Cleaning and Disinfection

 - · Use of Non-Medical Masks

+- Vaccines

 - Schools continue to be low-risk sites for COVID-19 transmission even with increased risk of COVID-19 in some communities.